Kamidzu9/fd/README.md

-# fd
+# My not First day in this world
-my first day in programming
+World is people and people is World